 For Session Leaders: Logistics

-- Bring your laptop or other device to present off of, along with any connectors you may need to hook up to a projector (especially for those with Mac laptops or tablets
+- Bring your laptop or other device to present off of, along with any connectors you may need to hook up to a projector (especially for those with Mac laptops or tablets).
+Most rooms should have an HDMI connection and VGA connector.

 - Or, more than one of the above.
 (Things do go wrong, after all.)